MaterializeInc/materialize/doc/developer/design/20230418_subscribe_output.md

 There isn't a performance concern because these output types only need to sort the data for a given timestamp.

+We'll add metrics to see how often these options are used in order to find clients that are using subscribe and get more detail on their usecases.

 ## Lifecycle
 [lifecycle]: #lifecycle